Multi-Atlas Segmentation and Spatial Alignment of the Human Embryo in First Trimester 3D Ultrasound: Related work

 Preliminary results of this framework were published in \cite{Bastiaansen2020} and \cite{Bastiaansen2020a}.
 In \cite{Bastiaansen2020} we proposed a fully unsupervised atlas-based registration framework using deep learning for the alignment of the embryonic brain acquired at 9 weeks GA.
 We showed that having a separate network for the affine and nonrigid deformations improved the results.
 Subsequently, in \cite{Bastiaansen2020a} our previous work was extended by adding minimal supervision using the crown and rump landmarks to align and segment the embryo.

-Here, we substantially extend our previous work by making it applicable to the full first trimester.
+Here, we substantially extend our previous work by making it applicable to data acquired between the 8th and 12th week of pregnancy.
 We achieve this by taking a multi-atlas approach with atlases consisting of longitudinally acquired ultrasound images from multiple pregnancies.
-We compare different fusion strategies to combine data from multiple pregnancies and address the influence of differences in image quality of the atlas images.
+We compare different fusion strategies to combine data from multiple subjects and address the influence of differences in image quality of the atlas.

 Compared to our previous work, we performed a more in-depth hyperparameter search for our deep learning framework and improved the division of the data in training, validation and test set taking into account the distribution of GA and available information used for evaluation, such as embryonic volume.
+Furthermore, we compared our best model to the 3D nn-UNet \citep{isensee2021}, which is a current state-of-the-art fully supervised segmentation method.
 Finally, to obtain the segmentation of the embryo, in the proposed model the inverse of the nonrigid deformation is needed.
 To make our deformations invertible, we adopt a diffeomorphic deformation model as proposed by \cite{Dalca2019}, using the stationary velocity field.